Write a Forth in Haskell: Part 01

 module StateMachine where

-Because we need a proper datatype to represent Forth’s execution model, I chose to implement it with a Vector-based stack.
+Because we need a proper datatype to represent Forth’s execution model, I chose to implement it with a Linked List-based stack.

 deriving newtype (Show, Eq)

-What the last lines means is that we create a new type, a wrapper around
+What the above lines mean is that we create a newtype, a wrapper around

 , and an accessor function